 Until the 1990s, East Asia's economic growth was the economic marvel of the world in the post-World War II period.
 Japan, a low-income country prior to the war, had emerged from it in dire economic straits, but postwar reconstruction was completed by the mid-1950s and economic growth accelerated sharply in the late 1950s.
-By the mid-1960s, Japan's "economic miracle" had transformed it into an industrial country whose economy and productivity bore no resemblance to that of the late 1940s, as signified by its joining the Organisation for Economic Co-operation and Development (OECD) in 1964.
+By the mid-1960s, Japan's "economic miracle" had transformed it into an industrial country whose economy and productivity bore no resemblance to that of the late 1940s, as signified by its joining the OECD in 1964.